Foreign Legion Pioneer Company 1968-1970

 • 73,500 ft3 (2,100 m3) of construction aggregate extracted

-To carry out these tasks, the company’s GMC dump trucks covered approximately 12,500 miles (20,000 km).
-Besides all this, miles of trenches had to be dug for a sewer system and many drains and culverts had to be laid.
+To carry out this work, the company’s GMC dump trucks logged roughly 12,500 miles (20,000 km).
+In addition, miles of trenches were dug for the sewer system, and numerous drains and culverts were installed.

-Reinforcements in personnel and equipment followed one another; the Legion Pioneer Company grew.
-Commanded by Captain Dousseau, it now had 196 men, including 6 officers, 31 NCOs and 159 (senior) corporals and legionnaires.
-They were divided into six platoons: a command platoon, a machine and car workshop platoon, a firecracker platoon, an engineering and masonry platoon and two earthwork platoons.
-The company was equipped with a hundred various heavy machines and vehicles.
+As personnel and equipment reinforcements arrived, the Legion Pioneer Company expanded.
+Under Captain Doussau, it reached a strength of 196 men: 6 officers, 31 NCOs, and 159 (senior) corporals and legionnaires.
+The company was organized into six platoons: a command platoon, a machine and vehicle maintenance platoon, a demolition platoon, an engineering and masonry platoon, and two earthworks platoons.
+It was equipped with roughly one hundred pieces of heavy equipment and vehicles.

-On April 29, 1968, on the eve of Camerone Day (commemorating the famous 1863 battle in Mexico), the CPLE received its fanion from Colonel Chenel, the then commanding officer of the 1er RE.
+On April 29, 1968 – on the eve of Camerone Day, commemorating the famous 1863 battle in Mexico – the CPLE received its fanion (banner) from Colonel Chenel, then commanding officer of the 1er RE.

-Two years later, on April 29, 1970, the CPLE’s newly created badge was distributed among the legionnaires.
-In fact, the design was based on the original insignia of the Sapper-Pioneer Company (CSP) of the 1st Foreign Regiment that was active in North Africa during the 1920s and 1930s.
+Two years later, on April 29, 1970, the CPLE’s newly designed badge was issued to the legionnaires.
+Its design was based on the original insignia of the Sapper-Pioneer Company (CSP) of the 1st Foreign Regiment, which served in North Africa in the 1920s and 1930s.

-In early January 1971, the company lost its designation and its place within the 1st Foreign Regiment and was incorporated into the newly created 61st Engineer-Legion Mixed Battalion (61e BMGL).
+In early January 1971, the company left the 1er RE and was incorporated into the newly created 61st Engineer-Legion Mixed Battalion (61e BMGL), losing its separate designation in the process.

 CPLE - Foreign Legion - Pioneer Company - France - Paris - Draguignan - map - location